Summary

 • Clinical diagnosis of GD2

-• Patient has a reliable informant (i.e., parent/legal guardian) willing and able to participate in the study as a source of information on the patient's health status and cognitive and functional abilities (including providing input into the rating scales).
+• Patient has a parent/legal guardian able to participate in the study as a source of information on the patient's health status and cognitive and functional abilities (including providing input into the rating scales).

 You CAN'T join if...

-• Diagnosis of a significant CNS disease other than GD2 that may be a cause for the patient's GD symptoms or may confound study objectives.
+• Significant CNS disease other than GD2 that may be a cause for the patient's symptoms or interfere with study objectives.

 • Achieved independent gait.